Flaming Gorge Boating

 Flaming Gorge National Recreation Area was established by Congress October 1, 1968.
 The area contains 207,363 acres of land and water, almost equally divided between Utah and Wyoming.

 Flaming Gorge Reservoir is the most popular attraction here.
 It is a huge reservoir providing outstanding opportunity for boating, fishing, skiing, jet skiing, houseboating and other water sports.
-Five full-service marinas offer launching, storage and maintenance facilities.
+Three full-service marinas offer launching, storage and maintenance facilities.